-- 12.1 Standards of Sexual Purity and Display of Affection DCC is committed to the biblical standards of sexual purity and expression.
-Couples, unmarried and married, should be discrete, modest, and pure in their displays of affection.
-They should respond positively when concerns are raised by fellow students, faculty, administration, and staff.
-Premarital and extramarital heterosexual expression as well as homosexual behavior is grounds for discipline and dismissal. - 12.2 Off Campus Visitation DCC strongly recommends that students not visit off-campus living quarters inhabited solely by single persons of the opposite sex, unless one is an immediate family relative.
+12.2 Off Campus Visitation DCC strongly recommends that students not visit off-campus living quarters inhabited solely by single persons of the opposite sex, unless one is an immediate family relative.
 Unmarried couples should not spend the night together in the home of anyone other than their immediate families.
 Students who are guests in private homes should always display attitudes of courtesy and thankfulness.

-- 12.3 Clubs Attendance at social clubs is inconsistent with the Christian walk and the values and standards of the College. - 12.4 Dancing Some types of dancing, i.e., Masquerade Ball and Swing Dancing Competition, are permitted on campus only by the approval of the Student Government and the Dean of Students.
-All other social dancing is not permitted on campus nor is it to be sponsored by the College off campus. - 12.5 Scheduling of Events Guidance regarding the scheduling of events and the use of campus facilities can be obtained through the Student Development Office. - 12.6 Use and Maintenance Guidelines Any College students using College facilities outside of normal operating hours must: 1.
-Have approval from the Master College Calendar coordinator, 2.
+12.3 Clubs Attendance at social clubs is inconsistent with the Christian walk and the values and standards of the College.

+12.4 Dancing Some types of dancing, i.e., Masquerade Ball and Swing Dancing Competition, are permitted on campus only by the approval of the Student Government and the VP of Student Development.
+All other social dancing is not permitted on campus nor is it to be sponsored by the College off campus.

+12.5 Scheduling of Events Guidance regarding the scheduling of events and the use of campus facilities can be obtained through the Student Development Office.

+12.6 Use and Maintenance Guidelines Any College students using College facilities outside of normal operating hours must: 1.
+Have approval from the Facilities Coordinator, 2.
 Ensure faculty/staff supervision throughout the event, 3.
 Replace equipment as it was found, 4.
 Check for trash and damage, 5.
 Allow no food or drink in rooms where food or drinks are prohibited, 6.
 Report damage or problems to the maintenance department.